Trump is raising expectations heading into the Iowa caucuses. Now he has to meet them

 The Trump campaign sees Dole’s margin as the floor for Trump’s victory, a senior adviser told The Associated Press, requesting anonymity to share internal discussions.
 The adviser described the mood on the campaign as confident but not comfortable, acknowledging questions about the strength of rival organizations and, as always, the weather, which could affect turnout if there is snow or extreme cold.

-Indeed, Trump has a loyal base of support but he’s also targeting a significant number of first-time caucus participants who don’t necessarily know where to go next Monday or how the complicated caucus process works.
+Trump has a loyal base of support, but also depends on a significant number of first-time caucus participants who don’t necessarily know where to go next Monday or how the complicated caucus process works.
 The events feature a series of speeches and votes that can span multiple hours, and in many cases, they’re not held at regular polling locations.

 A Des Moines Register poll conducted in December found that 63% of likely first-time Republican caucus participants say Trump is their first choice.